ivan-borovets/fastapi-clean-example/README.md

 ![#red](https://placehold.co/15x15/red/red.svg) **Application Layer**

-- This layer implements application-specific business logic by realizing steps of business-defined _**use cases**_.
+- Business defines **use case** as specification of observable behavior that delivers value by achieving a goal.
+- Within use case, the behavior is enacted by **actor** — possibly a client of the software system.
+- Actor performs use case in steps, some of which require interaction with the system.
+  These stepwise interactions with the system are handled at the application layer by **interactors**.
-- Its main components are **interactors** — each handles a single business operation matching a step within a use case.
+  In other words, each interactor handles a single business operation matching a step within use case.
-- An interactor **orchestrates** domain logic and external calls needed to perform the operation.
-- Interactors are stateless, isolated, and do not call each other.
-Each is invoked independently — typically by external drivers such as HTTP controllers, message consumers, or scheduled jobs.
+- Interactors are stateless and cannot call each other, unlike use cases.
+  Each is invoked independently - typically by external drivers such as HTTP controllers, message consumers, or scheduled jobs.
+- Interactor orchestrates domain logic and external calls needed to perform the operation.
+  Its primary responsibilities include permission verification and transaction management.
-- To access external systems, interactors rely on **interfaces (ports)** that abstract infrastructure details.
+  To access external systems, interactors rely on **interfaces (ports)** that abstract infrastructure details.
-- In some cases, **application services** may group related interactors under a common business context.
-- The layer may also include standalone services for non-orchestration logic, such as authorization.

-> [!NOTE]
-> Domain and Application layers may import external tools and libraries to the extent necessary for describing business
-> logic — such as utilities for numerical computations, timezone management, or object modeling that extend the
-> language's capabilities.
-> However, they should avoid any ties to specific frameworks, databases, or external systems.
+- Interactor uses **DTOs (Data Transfer Objects)** to exchange serializable data with external layers.
+  These are simple, behavior-free carriers - the cross-layer transport for external contracts.
+- If logic is reused across interactors: extract an application service when it falls under typical interactor responsibilities; otherwise, consider evolving the domain model to include it.
+  Such evolution is a normal enrichment step.
+- Together, domain and application layers form the **core** of the system.

 ![#green](https://placehold.co/15x15/green/green.svg) **Infrastructure Layer**

-- This layer is responsible for _**adapting**_ the application to external systems.
+- This layer is responsible for adapting the core to external systems.
+- It consists of **adapters**: driving and driven.
+  Driving adapters call into the core, translating external requests into interactor calls.
-- It provides **implementations (adapters)** for the interfaces (ports) defined in the Application layer, allowing the application to interact with external systems like databases, APIs, and file systems while keeping the business logic decoupled from them.
+  Driven adapters (port implementations) are called by the core via ports, allowing the core to interact with external systems (databases, APIs, file systems, etc.) while keeping the business logic decoupled.
-- Related adapter logic can be grouped into an **infrastructure service**.
+- Related adapter logic can be grouped into **infrastructure service**.

 > [!IMPORTANT]
 > - Clean Architecture doesn't prescribe any particular number of layers.